 I hadn’t thought it through.
 I called the cops before I thought about the consequences.
 With one call, I had just lost anywhere to go and my source of drugs.
 Not only that, but there was absolutely no doubt that I was the one who narced.
 Squealing on drug dealers is generally a quick way to get dead.
 Well, shit.

 I picked up the phone again and held it until it started beeping at me.
 I cringed and decided I had no other choice.
-I put the phone back in the cradle and picked it up again.
 I told the operator I wanted to make a collect call.
 My mother’s voice was on the other end.
-We’ll be there in a half an hour.
+We’ll be there a soon as we can.

-I crouched across the street, waiting.
-Fifteen minutes later, sirens screamed down the street.
-They yelled POLICE and knocked the door down.
+I crouched across the street waiting for everything to end.
+Eventually, sirens screamed down the street.
+They yelled POLICE and filed into the building.
 An officer walked out with a blanket containing Angel.
 She was crying.
 I will never forget the look on her face.
-She couldn’t see me; I was too far away and it was night, but I saw her.
-My heart burst.
+She couldn’t see me, but I saw her and my heart burst.

-I never found out what happened to Angel or her mother, but I like to think that her mother got clean, like me, and was able to take her back.
+I never found out what happened to Angel or her mother, but I like to think that her mother got sober and was able to take her back.
 I like to think that Angel got the help that I never got and grew up to be a strong woman who accomplished great things.
-I like to think that I made a difference for her.
+I hope that I made a difference for her.
 I couldn’t live with it any other way.